HuemulSolutions/enola/docs/extracting_information.md

         result = eval.execute()
 ```

-By following this example, you should be able to retrieve and evaluate data systematically.
+By following this example, you will be able to retrieve and evaluate data systematically.

 ## Summary